bniladridas/bniladridas/README.md

 - Fast performance with Next.js
 - Easy navigation and user-friendly interface

+## GitHub Language Usage Chart
+This section displays a live graph chart that calculates and shows the coding usage by language from my GitHub profile.
+To view the chart, please visit the homepage of the application.

 ## Getting Started
 To get started with this project, clone the repository and install the necessary dependencies: